Deutsches Stadion: Projected use

 Wolfgang Lotz, writing about the stadium in 1937, commented that it would contain twice the number of spectators originally accommodated by the Circus Maximus.
 Inevitably for the period, he also emphasized the community feeling that such a building would engender between competitors and spectators:

 As in ancient Greece, the elite and most experienced men chosen from the mass of the nation will compete against each other here.
 An entire nation in sympathetic wonder is seated on the tiers.
 Spectators and competitors merge in one unity.

-The idea of staging Pan-Germanic athletic games here was perhaps suggested by the Panathenaic Games, but Speer's stadium was, despite his own statement, stylistically more Roman than Greek in inspiration and with its huge barrel-vaulted substructures and arcaded exterior facade, more like the Circus Maximus than the Panathenaic Stadium.
+The idea of staging Pan-Germanic athletic games here was perhaps suggested by the Panathenaic Games, but Speer's stadium was, despite his own statement, stylistically more Roman than Greek in inspiration and with its huge barrel-vaulted substructures and arcaded exterior façade, more like the Circus Maximus than the Panathenaic Stadium.
 Nazi building exhibits a mixture of Greek and Roman elements, with Roman predominating.